Ex-Libyan rebel commander appeals ruling on British torture case

 But in December, a High Court judge ruled that because of the "act of state doctrine", English courts could not hear the case as allegations about Belhadj's abduction and rendition involved other countries, most notably the United States.

-Lawyers and human rights campaigners say that if he is unsuccessful, it will effectively prevent any litigation against the British government in similar torture or rendition cases.
+Lawyers and human rights campaigners warn that if he is unsuccessful, it will effectively prevent any litigation against the British government in similar torture or rendition cases.

-Outlining Belhadj's case at London's Court of Appeal, his lawyer Richard Hermer said it had "profound and far-reaching implications for the rule of law" in such cases.
+"The UK authorities have tried to avoid answering to their alleged role in these sordid events, most recently by relying on the ‘act of state doctrine,’" said John Dalhuisen of Amnesty International.

-"If this claim cannot be heard before this court, it will not be heard anywhere else," he said.
+"It is time for the UK government to stop hiding behind misguided and expansive legal theories and allow the claimants their day in court."

 TORTURE DENIAL